 The inside of most PCs looks like a drug-addled cable orgy.
 This is annoying to work with, stuffs up cooling airflow and can jam the CPU fan, which is A Bad Thing.
 Cable ties are the solution to this, and to almost all other human problems.

-You can get releasable, reusable cable ties, but the regular version is easy enough to cut and very cheap (maybe 10 cents each, for 200mm ties).
+You can get releasable, reusable cable ties, but the regular version is easy enough to cut and very cheap.
 You can also get self-adhesive anchor blocks the ties thread through, which let you pull your cable bundles up against some case metalwork.
 Cable ties are available at hardware stores, but cheaper at electronics stores or, you guessed it, eBay.

-Hard disks are usually held together with Torx screws, which have a funny six-pointed-star shaped hole in the head.
+Some hard disks and laptops are held together with Torx screws, which have a funny six-pointed-star shaped hole in the head.
 What this says is "Do not undo these screws".
 This is a fair statement; hard drives are, basically, unserviceable, and opening one and letting in even a few tiny motes of dust is a recipe for disaster.
 A careful home user can also fix a laptop, but laptop manufacturers know that most of their customers are not careful enough.

 But maybe you want to swap the controller board on a drive that contains the only copy of some invaluable data (since the board probably costs more as a spare part than a whole new drive, that data would have to be invaluable).
 Or you want to clean your laptop fan.
-Or maybe you’ve got a dead drive and you just want to get the pretty platters out of it and hang them on your wall.
-By the way, I strongly recommend this latter course of action - hard disk platters make fine decorations, and also serve as a warning to other drives considering misbehaviour.
+Or maybe you’ve got a dead hard drive and you just want to get the pretty platters out of it and hang them on your wall.
+By the way, I strongly recommend this latter course of action - hard disk platters make fine decorations, and also serve as a warning to other drives that may be considering misbehaviour.

 In a pinch, you can undo Torx screws with an Allen (hex) key of the appropriate size, but you’re meant to use the proper star-shaped driver.
 If the hard drive was made by a company really determined to keep you out, the screws may be "tamperproof Torx", with a pin in the middle of the screwhead to stop the driver engaging.
 Naturally, special tamperproof Torx drivers are available, and they work fine on regular Torx screws too.